yarlapatiswathi/Capstone-project/README.md

 ## Visualizations:

-- Find and plot which transaction type has a high rate of transactions.
+- plot the transaction type has a high rate of transactions.
+- plot state that has a high number of customers.
+- plot the sum of all transactions for the top 10 customers, and which customer has the highest transaction amount.
+- plot the percentage of applications approved for self-employed applicants.
+- plot the percentage of rejection for married male applicants.
+- plot the top three months with the largest transaction data.
+- plot which branch processed the highest total dollar value of healthcare transaction.